+Practical Implications.

-The results of this research can provide indications to HR managers in oncology departments and institutions.
+The results provide indications to HR managers in oncology departments and institutions.
 It seems clear that it is possible to intervene on organizational and personal variables to weaken the natural impact of Job Demands on outcomes in oncology settings.
 Measures should focus on primary and secondary prevention and be aimed at avoiding negative consequences for nurses and their patient’s quality care, such as job burnout, as well as reduced nurse satisfaction (Riggle et al. 2009).
-Furthermore, both training and individual and organizational interventions (e.g., job design, empowerment, increasing job control, etc.), in addition to burnout prevention, should focus on the optimization of the balance between Job Demands and resources.
+Furthermore, both training and individual and organizational interventions (e.g., job design, empowerment, increasing job control, etc.), in addition to burnout prevention, should focus on the optimization of the balance between job demands and resources.

 The need to ensure oncology workers’ well-being should involve the periodic monitoring of specific psychosocial and organizational factors linked to outcomes and motivation.
 Flexible training designed to generate a high level of work engagement and self-esteem (e.g., emotional strength, coping strategies, acceptance, etc.), by virtue of the feedback effect of these outcomes on organizational perceptions (e.g., perceptions of management support) and Job Demands (Crawford et al. 2010; Serban et al. 2022), should be implemented by healthcare institutions.
-Moreover, since the type of behaviour triggered by resources would lead to advantages both for the individual and the organization (Schaufeli & Taris 2014), measures should focus on the exploration of emotional demands, enhancement of management supporting activities, and personal resources (e.g., self-esteem).
+Moreover, since the type of behaviour triggered by resources would lead to advantages both for the individual and the organization (Schaufeli & Taris 2014), measures should focus on the exploration of emotional demands, enhancement of management-supporting activities, and personal resources (e.g., self-esteem).
 In organizations characterized by supportive management and sustainable human resource management, workers have higher levels of job satisfaction, sense of citizenship, and loyalty, and are more inclined to share corporate values and goals; the POS as evidence that the organization intends to assist everyone's work, but also a tool to take care of performance

 (Eisenberger et al. 2016).